-- You are leaving care, or a person who is moving on from a drug or alcohol recovery programme, and need a secure base from where you can build a stable life - You need accommodation, with appropriate care and support, and cannot be expected to find you own accommodation (e.g. young adults with learning disabilities who wish to leave the family home so that they can live independently within the community) - You need to provide or receive support.
-This would include foster carers, those approved to adopt, or those being assessed for approval to foster or adopt, who need to move to a larger home in order to accommodate a looked after child or a child who was previously looked after by a local authority
+- You are a care leaver, or a person who is moving on from a drug or alcohol recovery programme, and need a secure base from you can build a stable life - You need accommodation, with appropriate care and support, and cannot be expected to find you own accommodation (e.g. young adults with learning disabilities who wish to leave the family home so that they can live independently within the community) - You need to provide or receive support.
+This would include foster carers, those approved to adopt, or those being assessed for approval to foster or adopt, who need to move to a larger home in order to accommodate a looked after child or a child who was previously looked after by a local authority.

-- h) you, or a member of your household, are at serious risk of harm in your present home - this includes... - victims of domestic violence - serious racial harassment - serious anti-social behaviour or harassment - violence from outside the home - victim of serious crime - i) it is unreasonable for you to stay in your current accommodation due to exceptional financial hardship - j) you need to move to take up or remain in employment, education or training opportunity - k) you live in Derby and are a tenant of a Derby Homefinder landlord or of a private landlord and have one bedroom that you do not use and want to move to a smaller property.
-If you have two or more bedrooms that you do not use you will be awarded an additional need - I) you are a tenant of a Derby Homefinder landlord and no longer need the adaptations made to your home - m) you contribute to your community
+(f) you, or a member of your household, are at serious risk of harm in your present home.
+This includes:

+- victims of domestic violence - serious racial harassment - serious anti-social behaviour or harassment - violence from outside the home - victim of serious crime - (g) it is unreasonable for you to stay in your current accommodation due to exceptional financial hardship - (h) you need to move to take up or remain in employment, education or training opportunity. - (i) you are a tenant of a Derby Homefinder landlord or of a private landlord and have one bedroom that you do not use and want to move to a smaller property.
+If you have two or more bedrooms that you do not use you will be awarded an additional need - (j) you are a tenant of a Derby Homefinder landlord and no longer need the adaptations made to your home - (k) you contribute to your community

-- you are employed and have been for the last 6 months - you are volunteer and have been for the last 6 months (continuously) for a charity or a not for profit organisation - you give unpaid care and support to a vulnerable person who lives in the community
+- you are employed and have been for the last 12 months - you are volunteer and have been for the last 6 months (continuously) for a charity or a not for profit organisation - you give unpaid care and support to a vulnerable person who lives in the community